 While Welsummers were developed as dual-purpose birds, they are lighter in size than many meat breeds.
 Roosters weigh around seven pounds, with hens weighing about six.
 Most breed standards describe them as “compact,” and they’re fairly well-muscled despite their smaller size.

-Welsummer Chicken Personality and Temperament
+Welsummer Chicken Temperament

 While Welsummers are frequently described as active birds, they are also friendly and docile.
 They don’t tend to be as cuddly as some breeds like Silkies, but they nonetheless seem to tolerate handling well, and very tame birds will even eat out of your hand.

 Welsummers also will typically fit in well with most flocks.
 They aren’t usually aggressive to other breeds, and most of them end up sitting in the middle of the pecking order.

 While a few of them may rise to the top of the pecking order in a given flock, Welsummers tend to live harmoniously, and most seem to have more interest in foraging than they do picking fights with other chickens.